17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 It’s also recommended to go on a scenic drive here in the Rocky Mountains.
 In the early fall season, Old Fall River Road and Trail Ridge Road are rated to be among the best routes.

-Last but not least, one of the best advantages of visiting this park during the fall is probably the Autumn Gold Festival, which is all about celebrating everything relating to fall.
+Last but not least, one of the best advantages of visiting this park during the fall is probably the Autumn Gold Festival, which is all about celebrating everything relating to fall and it takes place in Estes Park.

 16. Acadia National Park